Meanings To Foam Terminology

 Class O Foam: Foam that meets the requirements of British Standards flammability test method BS476 pts 6&7

-Density: Defined as mass dived by its volume and generally expressed as a value in kg/m3 or lbs/ft3.
-Generally higher the density, better the quality of the foam and more expensive the foam is.
+Density: Defined as mass divided by its volume and generally expressed as a value in kg/m3 or lbs/ft3.
+Generally the higher the density the better the quality of the foam and more expensive the foam is.

 Tensile Strength: The strength of the material expressed as the greatest longitudinal stress it can bear without tearing apart.
 Result usually expressed in PSI, kg/cm2, kpa